juangamonal/vuelligram/README.md

 # Vuelligram

-Vuelligram is a stupidly lightweight component library based on the [Milligram CSS Framework](https://milligram.io/).
+Vuelligram is a stupidly lightweight components library based on the [Milligram CSS Framework](https://milligram.io/).

 ## Installation